 Row Actions

 Click any row to open the originating task’s configuration dialog — either the Orbit Determination wizard or the Alert Fetching modal, depending on the task type.
 The dialog opens in edit mode pre-loaded with the task’s current settings.
+Two exceptions:- Skipped rows open the filter-evaluation popover (see Skip Reasons) instead of the configuration dialog.

 - Rows whose task name reads Task deleted are not clickable — no dialog opens, no toast appears.